IceyLeagons/Gaia/README.md

 Here's the list of all the ones currently implemented:

 - 🙅‍Impossible travel
+    - we approximate, whether the user is travelling by plane or car.
+Then based on this information we select the appropriate threshold.
-    - this is triggered if a user travels more than 120kms in a single hour.
+    - the detector is triggered if a user travels more than the threshold in a single hour.
 - 🔀 Address Difference
     - there are currently 2 different versions of this implemented.
         - 🚢 Current location vs. Shipping/Billing address